margkam/the-dismal-science/process.md

     - Interactive radial dendrogram with countries as nodes and links indicating an FTA between them
     - Slider for years to show change over time
     - On hover over a link, show accompanying line chart showing volume of trade over time as net exports in real USD
+    - This can help explain why President Trump's trade war with China is hurting the economy

 - Happiness Vis:
     - Goal is to analyze how recessions impact happiness measures such as OECD's Life Satisfaction Index